request/request-promise/README.md

 ## Change History

+### Main Branch

 - v0.3.0 (forthcoming)
 	- Carefully rewritten from scratch to make Request-Promise a [drop-in replacement for Request](#request-promise-is-a-drop-in-replacement-for-request)

+### Version 0.2.x Branch

+- v0.2.6 (2014-11-09)
+	- When calling `rp.defaults(...)` the passed `resolveWithFullResponse` option is not always overwritten by the default anymore.
+	- The function passed as the `transform` option now also gets the full response as the second parameter.
+The new signature is: `function (body, response) { }`
+	- If the transform function throws an exception it is catched and the promise is rejected with it.
+- v0.2.5 (2014-11-06)
+	- The Request instance which is wrapped by Request-Promise is exposed as `rp.request`.

 ## MIT Licensed